waleed46shah/NextJSTemplate/README.md

-Fork the repository and follow the steps to complete the tasks
+FORK the repository and follow the steps to complete the tasks.
+The final submission should include a) your github repository url b) your deployed website url

 ## Steps to follow for the interview project